vladimir-cucu/esp-ps5-server-lite/README.md

 ### Changing Payloads

 Access the Admin Page at `http://10.1.1.1/admin.html` to change the payloads.
-When updating payloads, make sure that valid [`payload_map.js`](https://github.com/vladimir-cucu/esp-ps5-exploit-server/blob/main/data/payload_map.js) and [`cache.appcache`](https://github.com/vladimir-cucu/esp-ps5-exploit-server/blob/main/data/cache.appcache) files are provided, and that the total size of the uploaded payloads does not exceed 2.5MB. `byepervisor`, `kstuff-toggle`, `ftpsrv` and `elfldr` are loaded from PROGMEM, so you don't need to upload these payloads.
-Once you upload the payloads, the old payloads that live in SPIFFS (`etaHEN` and `kstuff`) will be overwritten by the new ones.
+When updating payloads, make sure that valid [`payload_map.js`](https://github.com/vladimir-cucu/esp-ps5-exploit-server/blob/main/data/payload_map.js) and [`cache.appcache`](https://github.com/vladimir-cucu/esp-ps5-exploit-server/blob/main/data/cache.appcache) files are provided, and that the total size of the uploaded payloads does not exceed 2.5MB. `byepervisor`, `kstuff-toggle`, `ftpsrv`, `webkit-cache-remover` and `elfldr` are loaded from PROGMEM, so you don't need to upload these payloads.
+Once you upload the new payloads, the old payloads that live in SPIFFS (`etaHEN` and `kstuff`) will be overwritten by the new ones.

 ### Flashing `.ino` file using Arduino IDE 2.x